desmarais-lab/NetworkInference/README.md

 This is a quick tutorial to get started with the package.
 For more detailed information on the algorithm and functionality of the package see below in this document and the official package documentation.

-`netinf` infers the optimal diffusion network from a set of **nodes** and a number of so called **cascades**.
+`netinf` infers the optimal diffusion network from a set of *nodes* and a number of so called *cascades*.
 A cascade is a series of events occurring at a specified time.
-For this demo we will replicate the analysis presented in (Desmarais, Harden, and Boehmke 2015).
+For this demo we will replicate the analysis presented in Desmarais, Harden, and Boehmke (2015).
 In this paper Desmarais et al. infer a latent network for policy diffusion based on adoption of 187 policies in the US states.
 In this case a node in the network is a state, a cascade refers to a specific policy and an event is the adoption of said policy in a state.

 ### Preparing the Data

-The data for (Desmarais, Harden, and Boehmke 2015) is available in the package.
-Let's load it:
+The data for Desmarais, Harden, and Boehmke (2015) is available in the package:

 ``` r
 library(NetworkInference)